MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/windows-wheel-interactions.md

 You can enable and disable haptic feedback for custom tools by setting the [**RadialController.UseAutomaticHapticFeedback**](https://msdn.microsoft.com/library/windows/apps/Windows.UI.Input.RadialController.UseAutomaticHapticFeedback) property.

 > [!NOTE]
 > You cannot override the haptic behavior for system tools such as the volume control.
-For these tools, haptic feedback can be disabled only by the user from the Wheel settings page.
+For these tools, haptic feedback can be disabled only by the user from the wheel settings page.

 Here’s an example of how to customize the resolution of the rotation data and enable or disable haptic feedback.